MOARdV/AvionicsSystems/BuildingMAS.md

 but that is outside the scope of this document.

 For Lua interpretation, MAS uses the [MoonSharp](https://github.com/xanathar/moonsharp) Lua interpreter.
 MAS currently uses the pre-built version 2.0.0.0.
 MoonSharp is *required* for MAS to compile.
+MoonSharp.Interpreter.dll must be placed in GameData/MOARdV/AvionicsSystems.

 The MAS solution includes three projects: